 3.Data is cleaned up to make its quality better.
 Data specialists use scripting tools and data quality software to clean data.
 They search for flaws or discrepancies, such as duplication or formatting errors, and tidy up the data.

-4.Data that has been collected, processed, and cleaned is analyzed using analytics software.
+4.Data that has been collected, processed, and cleaned is analysed using analytics software.
 This includes tools for:

-Predictive analytics, which builds models to forecast customer behavior and other future actions, scenarios and trends.
+- Predictive analytics, which builds models to forecast customer behaviour and other future actions, scenarios and trends.

-Machine learning, which taps various algorithms to analyze large data sets.
+- Machine learning, which taps various algorithms to analyse large data sets.

 Contemporary supply chain analytics has become increasingly valuable thanks to big data and quantitative methods.
 Big supply chain analysis techniques make use of big data and mathematical methods in the supply chain.
 Specifically, big supply chain analytics expands data sets for increased analysis that goes beyond the traditional internal data found on enterprise resource planning (ERP) and supply chain management (SCM) systems.
 Also, big supply chain analytics implements highly effective statistical methods on new and existing data sources.